GMOD/bed-js/README.md

 ### BED parser with autoSql

-If you have a BED format with a custom alternative schema with autoSql, or if you are using a BigBed file that contains autoSql (e.g. with [@gmod/bbi](https://github.com/gmod/bbi-js) then you can get it from header.autoSql) then you can supply this via the constructor
+If you have a BED format with a custom alternative schema with autoSql, or if you are using a BigBed file that contains autoSql (e.g. with [@gmod/bbi](https://github.com/gmod/bbi-js) then you can get it from header.autoSql)

 ```
 const p = new BED({ autoSql: /* your autosql formatted string here */ })